jamsocket/block-id/README.md

 ## How it works

-`block_id` applies a pipeline of reversible transformations on a data in order to turn it into a string.
+`block-id` applies a pipeline of reversible transformations on a data in order to turn it into a string.

 - **Base conversion** turns the input integer into a base-N representation where N is the number of characters in the desired output alphabet.
 - Rounds consisting of: